 I don’t know Andrew Smith’s work but will definitely be looking out for “Grasshopper Jungle”.
 Because I LOVE reading YA literature, firstly – not all of it; I dislike the really dark stuff (and it’s out there), and I REALLY dislike the stuff about nasty girls doing mean things to each other.
 But beyond that crud, you’ll often find the most creatively adventurous out-of-the-box imagining in YA lit.

 What particularly encourages me about Smith’s comments here, however, is his statement that YA is a genre, it’s not about the age of the readers.
 That is so true, yet it had literally never occurred to me!
-It gives a whole new perspective to my own book, “Raven’s Way”, and for the first time in a long while I feel inclined to dig it out, throw off the restrictive bs I’ve “learned” about “writing for kids”, and get serious about rewriting.
+It gives a whole new perspective to my own book, “Raven’s Way”, and for the first time in a long while I feel inclined to dig it out, throw off the restrictive bs I’ve “learned” about “writing for kids”, and get serious about rewriting the story I want to tell, the way I want to tell it.

 Originally posted on Nerdy Book Club: